Modeling Heterogeneous Peer Assortment Effects using Finite Mixture Exponential Random Graph Models: Empirical Example: Heterogeneous Peer Assortment of Alcohol Use

-The above simulations were based on an empirical data set of high middle school students.
-In this empirical example, we examine potential heterogeneity in the effect of alcohol use on peer assortment.
-Peer assortment on the basis of substance use and other deviant behaviors has been a continually studied topic in clinical psychology \cite{brechwaldbeyond2011}, however, whenever network models are applied to network data to study peer assortment on substance use, researchers have used homogeneous models.
+To motivate the use of the SRFM-ERGM approach, in this empirical example we examine potential heterogeneity in the effect of alcohol use on peer assortment.
+Peer assortment on the basis of substance use and other deviant behaviors has been a continually studied topic in clinical psychology \cite{brechwaldbeyond2011}, however whenever network models are applied to network data to study peer assortment on substance use, researchers have used models that assume all individuals are governed by the exact same set of parameters, in other words that the effects of all covariates are \textit{homogeneous}.
 Heterogeneous effects of alcohol use on peer assortment could potentially have important implications for network intervention design, as an intervention model based on homogeneous results may not be applicable to all at risk individuals in the intervention population.

-We use alcohol use here due to its fairly high use rate among this sample (26.67\% of the sample have used alcohol).
-In future studies of heterogeneous peer assortment and selection effects of substance use, other substances such as marijuana and tobacco should be considered.
+We examine alcohol use here due to its fairly high use rate among this sample (26.67\% of the sample have used alcohol).
+Additionally, we examine the effects of marijuana use, tobacco use and anti-social behaviors on peer assortment.

 Three parameters were used to model each of the effects of alcohol use, marijuana use, tobacco use and anti-social behavior.
 Indegree parameters measure the effect of the variable on an individuals tendency to receive friendship nominations, outdegree parameters measure the effect of a variable on an individuals tendency to send friendship nominations.
 Finally, absolute difference terms measure the effect of different values of the variable on the tendency for two individuals to form a friendship.